wugamlo/HashToken-Website/replit.md

-# Hash Calculator Application
+# HashToken Information Website

 ## Overview

-This is a full-stack TypeScript web application that implements a hash calculator for cryptographic operations.
-The application uses a modern React frontend with a Node.js/Express backend, designed to calculate hash values using the Keccak-256 algorithm.
-The project follows a monorepo structure with shared types and utilities.
+This is a comprehensive full-stack TypeScript web application that provides detailed information about HashToken (HTK), the first Ethereum token with proof-of-work minting logic.
+The application features live contract data, mining history, analytics, and an educational interface about this historic 2016 token.
+It includes both an information website and the original hash calculator for educational purposes.

 ## System Architecture